nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     * Only the name is searched.
     * Lessons matching part of the keyword will be returned (i.e. `OR` search). e.g. `Lesson Chem` will return `Lesson Chemistry`, `Lesson Chem at Bishan`
+    * Keyword specified has to be the first part of the name e.g. `Blk 12` will return `Blk 123 Bedok Chemistry` but not `Bishan Blk 12`

 Example Success Output:
 ```